-A characteristic of the EMODnet-Geology Project is that the main focus is on harmonised interpreted map information, as requested in the call for tenders, rather than the underlying data that have been used to create the interpreted geological outputs.
-In addition, Pan-European geological can be accessed through single common data centres, for example the Geo-Seas portal (www.geo-seas.eu).
+A characteristic of the EMODnet-Geology Project is that the main focus is on harmonised interpreted map information rather than the underlying data that have been used to create the interpreted geological outputs.
 However, the web-delivery system is designed to be able to access data catalogs of information held by each partner organisation and therefore has the potential to access more detailed information (maps and data) at national level.
 This aspect of the system is considered important to the long-term sustainability of the EMODnet-Geology outputs as it will provide access to the national sources of information where the organisations maintain their information resources.